 Temporary Construction Guardrail Buyer's Guide

-Personal fall arrest systems seem to get all the attention in discussions revolving around fall protection, but, as discussed in a previous article, harnesses and lanyards should be a last line of defense since they are considered personal protective equipment.
+Personal fall arrest systems seem to get all the attention in discussions revolving around fall protection, but safety harnesses and lanyards should be a last line of defense since they are considered personal protective equipment.
 Short of eliminating the fall hazard (which often isn’t possible), engineering controls are the next best method.
 Now, while the term “Engineering Controls” may make the concept seem daunting, engineering controls can be something as simple as setting up railings.

 Railings are a great option for construction sites where things change on a daily basis.
 Some sites will opt to have their carpenters build the rails from scratch, but products exist that can save you money in labor as well as in materials since they can be moved and reused from job to job.
 How, though, do you determine which ones are right for your project?